mukaiizawa/Paren/man/man3/rename.md

     (rename SRC DST)

 # DESCRIPTION
-Rename the `rename` shall change the name of a file.
+The function `rename` shall change the name of a file.

 The `SRC` argument points to the pathname of the file to be renamed.
 The `DST` argument points to the new pathname of the file.